timfulmer/bigdatahowto/AUTH.md

 creation, the user gains Modify & Delete permissions on their messages only.

 When an existing email address is used the system first checks if the user is registered or not.
-If the user is registered, password authentication is required before the system grants Create, Modify or Delete privileges.
+If the user is registered, the system grants Create, Modify or Delete privileges.

 Context owners may modify or delete any messages within their context.